 “We know that at least 80 percent of LGBTQIA+ student-athletes aren’t out to their coaches about their sexual orientation or their gender identity.
 LGBTQIA+ youth are twice as likely to drop out of sports than their cis-gendered, heterosexual peers.”

-This is one reason why sport is such an important battleground for LGBTQIA+ advocacy.
-If we accept that sport is emulative of society, then it’s clear that there’s still social progress to be made in climbing.
+This was only one of reasons why Hoffman believed sport to be such an important battleground for LGBTQIA+ advocacy.
+If sport is though to emulate society, then it’s clear that there’s still social progress to be made in climbing.

 Johnson said, “As a country and as an industry and as a community, we are nowhere near as progressive as we think we are and that’s frustrating.”

-Fortunately, the work Johnson is doing raises awareness for organizations such as Athlete Ally and normalizes conversations about sexuality in sport.
+Fortunately, the work Johnson has done has raised awareness for organizations such as Athlete Ally and has normalized conversations about sexuality in sport.
 One of the victories that Athlete Ally has won is called the Athletic Equality Index.
-Hoffman said, this index “is a ranking of how inclusive athletic departments are at NCAA schools.
+Hoffman is proud of this progress.
+“The Athlete Equality Index is a ranking of how inclusive athletic departments are at NCAA schools.
 We have, in the past, ranked all Power Five schools, and are actually expanding it about three-fold this year, to rank all Division 1 schools.
 It is based on a set of criteria looking at how LGBTQIA+ inclusive their athletic departments are.”

 For those of us at home looking to better the ways that we can be allies to the LGBTQIA+ community, Hoffman said, “We think of allyship as people who extend their empathy and compassion beyond their lived experience.
 It is an ongoing process.
 No one is ever an expert at being an ally, it’s something that we learn our whole lives.”

-This piece only touches on the many policies Athlete Ally has instated and still works to create.
-For more about their story, their policies or for a place to donate, click here.
+While this piece only touched on the many policies Athlete Ally has created, their stories, their policies and a place to donate can be found here.